 This Committee functions as a Standing Committee of the Board with responsibility for Credit Management.
 The primary purpose of the Committee is to advise the Board on its oversight responsibilities in relation to the Bank's credit exposures and lending practices.
 The Committee comprises a minimum of four (4) Non-Executive Directors (including an Independent Non-Executive Director) and the MD/CEO.
-The Committee meets monthly or as the need
+The Committee meets monthly or as the need arises.

-- (a) Exercising all Board assigned responsibilities on credit related issues. - (b) Review and recommend credit policy changes to the full Board. - (c) Ensure compliance with regulatory requirements on credits. - (d) Approving credits above the Management's credit approval limit. - (e) $\hspace{-0.5cm} \blacksquare \hspace{-0.5cm} \text{Tracking the quality of the Bank's loan portfolio through quarterly review of risk assets.}$ - (f) Receive and consider recommendations from the Management Credit Committee (MCC), Asset & Liability Committee (ALCO), and Operational Risk & Service Measurement Committee on matters relating to credit management. - (g) Consider and recommend for full Board approval, Director, and Insider-Related credits. - (h) Consider exceptions to rules or policies and counsel on unusual credit transactions.
+- (a) Exercising all Board assigned responsibilities on credit related issues. - Review and recommend credit policy changes to the Board. - (c) Ensure compliance with regulatory requirements on credits. - (d) Approving credits above the Management's credit approval limit. - Tracking the quality of the Bank's loan portfolio through quarterly review of risk assets. - Receive and consider recommendations from the Management Credit Committee (MCC), Asset & Liability Committee (ALCO), and Operational Risk & Service Measurement Committee on matters relating to Credit Management. - (g) Consider and recommend for Board approval, any Director, Shareholder and Insider Related credits. - (h) Consider exceptions to rules or policies and counsel on unusual credit transactions.

-2. Board Risk Committee:
+ii.
+Board Risk Management Committee